Player of the Year - Women

 3. In 27 hole events, the 18 hole portion of the event will be used to allocate Player of the Year points.

-4. Points are awarded to the top five (5) Nett or Stableford scores.
+4. Points are awarded to the best five (5) Stableford scores in Bowls and the best five (5) Nett scores in Tournaments.

 In the event of a count-back being required to ascertain places, the format used by the host club will be used.